B21-CAP0076/backend/README.md

 sudo docker-compose up -d
 ```
 4. At this point, you have a mongodb server ready to serve our backend app.
 Next, let's go to create docker image for our backend app.
-5. Go to root project directory (backend) where `Dockerfile` exists.
-Open it in you text editor and change the username, password, and IP accordingly.
+5. Go to root project directory (backend) where `Dockerfile` exist.
+Make sure you have the `.env` file.
+The file `example.env` is atemplate for out `.env` file.
 Next, we will build our `Dockerfile` into a docker image.
 We can do that by running the following command:
 ```
 sudo docker build -t habit .
 ```